Skip to content

 class ClientReceive extends Thread{

-// class responsible for reading text lines intended for a
+// class responsible for reading lines of text intended for a

 public ClientReceive(Socket client){